 Check the Drain and Hose

 Does it seem that your washer not spinning is the problem?
 Another possibility is that your washing machine is spinning, but isn’t properly draining.
 This would result in the clothes remaining soggy.
 Make sure the hose and drain are free of kinks and blockages.

 Check the Motor and Drive Belt

-If all those tactics don’t work, you should call in professional repair services.
+If all those tactics don’t work, you should call in professional repair services for a washer spin cycle not working.
 Purchasing a new washing machine is expensive.
 A washing machine that won’t spin often carries an easy, cheap fix.
 Plus, with our washing machine repair services, we carry many of the tools and parts we need.
 We might be able to fix your machine in a single, quick visit.